The Crucible - The JRTC Experience Podcast

 “The Crucible – The JRTC Experience” is a product of the Joint Readiness Training Center.

-The Joint Readiness Training Center is pleased to present the one-hundredth-and-one episode to air on ‘The Crucible - The JRTC Experience.’
-Hosted by the Senior Intelligence Observer-Coach-Trainer for the Intelligence Task Force, COL Cory Reiter on behalf of the Commander of Ops Group (COG).
-Today’s guest is the senior military analyst at the China Desk within the Foreign Military Studies Office at Ft.
-Leavenworth, KS, Mr. Peter Wood
+The Joint Readiness Training Center is pleased to present the one-hundredth-and-nineteenth episode to air on ‘The Crucible - The JRTC Experience.’
+Hosted by COL Ricky Taylor, the Commander of Ops Group (COG).
+Today’s guest is the Commanding General for the fabled 82nd Airborne Division, MG Brandon Tegtmeier, All American 06.

 For additional information and insights from this episode, please check-out our Instagram page @the_jrtc_crucible_podcast.